Moncton–Edmundston train

 The Moncton–Edmundston train was a passenger train service operated by Via Rail between Moncton and Edmundston, New Brunswick.
-Intermediate stops were in Chipman, McGivney, Napadogan, Juniper, Plaster Rock, Grand Falls, and Saint-Léonard.
+Intermediate stops were in Chipman, McGivney, Napadogan, Juniper, Tobique Valley, Grand Falls, and Saint-Léonard.

 Discontinued in 1990, this was the last passenger train route to serve Edmundston.
 Moncton is still served by the Ocean.

 History

 The Moncton–Edmundston train was operated by the Canadian National Railway until 1977, when CN's passenger rail services were spun off into Via Rail.
 Service consisted of one daily round trip.

 The route disappeared from the timetable on November 15, 1981.

 On October 28, 1984, the service resumed on a reduced schedule.
 Wednesdays and Fridays saw one round trip each.
 A third trip departed Moncton on Sundays and returned from Edmundston on Mondays.

 Service was discontinued on January 15, 1990, during a round of severe cuts to the Via Rail network overseen by Benoît Bouchard due to the 1989 budget.
 This marked the end of passenger rail service to Edmundston.